vtex-apps/tax-protocol-example/docs/README.md

 ```

 ### Provider to VTEX
-In this example, we focus on a sync request done by the provider to the checkout.
-In that case, it's also possible to implement a parser in order to put the payload in the format that the checkout expects.
+Considering the request done by the provider to the VTEX Checkout API, it's also possible to implement a parser in order to put the payload in the format that the checkout expects.
 One can find an example of the expected format:

 ```json
 {